What is a Personal Guarantee?

 - The credit profile of the guarantor is considered while assessing the application of the borrower profile.
 This boosts the borrower’s credibility in the underwriting process.

-- It provides an extra layer of protection or assurance to the lenders, which means improved recovery in case of default.
+- It provides the lenders an extra layer of protection or assurance, which means improved recovery in case of default.

-- Small businesses can avail of loans that otherwise they won’t get without a personal guarantee.
+- Small businesses can avail of loans they won’t get without a personal guarantee.

 Disadvantages of Personal Guarantee